-These prestigious medical institutions, along with several others in Chicago, provide an exciting academic setting and teach students to work efficiently with medical practitioners in the future.
-Moreover, the area is considered a medical “zone” because of its many medical facilities.
-Students will find ample opportunity to engage with some of the field’s most experienced professionals and develop their skills under the tutelage of one of the following fine medical institutions!
+These medical institutions, along with several others in the Chicago area, provide an exciting academic setting and prepare students to work effectively with medical practitioners in the future.
+The Illinois Medical District is a 560-acre special-use district near the Loop with hospitals, research facilities, laboratories, universities, and other health care-related organizations.
+Students will find many opportunities to engage with experienced professionals and develop their skills at the following medical institutions.

-That’s why we listed some of the best medical schools in Chicago for you to pursue your medical degree.
+That’s why we listed some of the notable medical schools in and near Chicago for you to pursue your medical degree.
 Read the article below to learn more!

 Top Medical Schools in Chicago